dfelinto/blender-manual/manual/grease_pencil/modes/edit/stroke_menu.rst

 Reverse the direction of the points in the selected strokes (i.e. the start point will become the end one, and vice versa).

-Scale Thickness
+.. _bpy.ops.gpencil.stroke_start_set:

+Set Start Point
 ===============

 .. reference::

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Stroke --> Scale Thickness`
+   :Menu:      :menuselection:`Stroke --> Set Start Point`

-When enabled, scales the stroke thickness during scale transformations.
+Set the start point for cyclic strokes.

 Normalize Thickness